RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/remix.md

 ![remix-ide](../../static/img/remix/remix-6.avif)

-After selecting the **Deploy** button, Metamask will open a popup asking you to sign and then send the deployment transaction on Core Testnet, as seen below.
+After selecting the **Deploy** button, MetaMask will open a popup asking you to sign and then send the deployment transaction on Core Testnet, as seen below.

 ![remix-ide](../../static/img/remix/remix-7.png)